24 Hours in Tokyo, Japan: Itinerary & Where to Go in 24 Hours

 More 1-day Tokyo itinerary ideas

 • Want to find all the latest gadgets?
-End your evening in Yurakucho early and check out some of the best things to do in Akihabara, Tokyo’s hi-tech shopping nirvana.
+End your evening in Yurakucho early and check out some of the fun things to do in Akihabara, Tokyo’s hi-tech shopping nirvana.
 If you left any electronics off your packing list for Japan, this is where to get ’em!

 More places to visit

-• Kyoto: Hop onto a bullet train and tackle the former imperial capital of Japan, easily one of the best cities in Asia for travellers.
+• Kyoto: Hop onto a bullet train and tackle the former imperial capital of Japan, easily one of the best cities in Asia for travelers.
 Launch your trip with these ideas for what to do in 24 hours in Kyoto.

 Ryan O'Rourke